Lesson

 Nagari Pracharini Sabha (1893)

 The Nagari Pracharini Sabha was founded in 1893 in Varanasi by Babu Shyam Sundar Das and others.
-It is the oldest institution dedicated to the promotion of Hindi and the Devanagari script.
+It is remembered as one of the earliest major institutions dedicated to promoting Hindi and the Devanagari script.

 • The Sabha played a critical role in the Hindi-Urdu controversy of the late 19th century, advocating for Hindi in Devanagari script to replace Urdu in courts and administration of the United Provinces.

-• It petitioned the British government and the Macdonnell Commission (1900) successfully got Hindi recognised as a court language alongside Urdu in the United Provinces.
+• It petitioned the British government and is strongly associated with the 1900 Macdonnell order, which allowed Devanagari script alongside Urdu in courts of the United Provinces.

 Hindi Sahitya Sammelan (1910)